RebeccaVincentWen/Aquamarine-toy-UI-Framework/README.md

 **Usage:**
 In the AquamarineUI/AquamarineUI, there will be the header file and the C++ source file
+To run the code correctly, you need the dependency of OpenGL, GLEW, GLFW.
+So make sure you have the environment configured

 Copy the header file and the C++ file to your directory and use the function inside it